Using A Password Manager Or Moving To A New One

 Password Strength Evaluation

-While server-side iterations count has some value, it is only required for those with weak passwords.
-The time to crack a weak password compared strong one ranges from 9 days to 91 trillion years.
+While server-side iteration counts have some value, they are only required for those with weak passwords.
+The time to crack a weak password compared to a strong one ranges from 9 days to 91 trillion years.